 APOC Double Mukk

-“George Sears was an avid outdoorsman, canoe enthusiast, writer and conservationist in the late 1800s,” Blake explains.
+“George Sears was an avid outdoorsman, canoe enthusiast, writer, and conservationist in the late 1800s,” Blake said.
 “He famously employed a trio of tools for woodcraft —a small folding knife, a thin-bladed belt knife and a short, double-bit hatchet.”

 Pogue said after some field testing of their own, the makers learned they didn’t need to tweak much from Nessmuk’s favorite design.
 APOC Survival Tools makes the hatchet at a forge in Dalian, China, and it’s distributed by CAS Iberia.
 The blade is 9260 carbon steel, the same material used for swords, among others.